Playing with Character Type

 , when the actor is only known for a particular role).
 Then we have Playing Against Type

-, which is when an actor deliberately plays a role extremely different from their established type.
+, which is when an actor deliberately plays a role extremely different from his or her established type.

 Then there's this trope, a sub-trope of Playing Against Type

-, in which an actor plays against type in such a way as to specifically play with, subvert or outright deconstruct their previously established character type.
+, in which an actor plays against type in such a way as to specifically play with, subvert or outright deconstruct his or her previously established character type.